Our Approach to Ovarian Cancer

 Team-based, specialist care

-As a patient at Siteman, you will be treated by a multi-disciplinary team of oncologists who specialize in gynecologic cancers.
-This means that they care for women with cervical, endometrial or ovarian cancers.
-In addition to providing exceptional cancer treatment, our physicians conduct cutting-edge research on these cancers, searching for even better approaches to treatment.
+When you become a Siteman patient, you will be treated by a multi-disciplinary team of oncologists who specialize in gynecologic cancers.
+This means that they care for women with cervical, endometrial, or ovarian cancers, and they study these cancers in the laboratory, searching for even better approaches to treatment.
+Our specialists serve to make national guidelines for gynecologic cancer.

 Patient cases are regularly presented at weekly multi-disciplinary tumor boards, where faculty members from gynecologic oncology, radiation oncology and pathology weigh in and offer their expertise to develop an individualized treatment plan for each patient.

-Through this team-based approach, Siteman’s Washington University gynecologic oncologists provide safe innovative, and comprehensive care.
-As a Siteman patient, you can take comfort in knowing that your treatment plan has been carefully put together and tailored entirely to you.
+Through this team-based approach, Siteman’s Washington University gynecologic oncologists provide safe, innovative, and comprehensive care.
+As a Siteman patient, you can have confidence in your treatment plan.

 Safer surgeries